Skip to content

 5. We expect that respect will be given to everyone.
 Students should always treat supervising adults with respect and follow their directions at all times.

-8. Playground material is to be used safely.
+7. Playground materials and equipment are to be used safely.